syncfusion-content/ej2-charts-docs/ej2-javascript/circular-chart-3d/data-label.md

 ## Data label template

-Label content can be formatted by using the template option.
-Inside the template, you can add the placeholder text `${point.x}` and `${point.y}` to display corresponding data points x & y value.
-Using `template` property, you can set data label template in chart.
+The label content can be formatted using the template option.
+Inside the template, placeholder text `${point.x}` and `${point.y}` can be added to display the corresponding data points x & y value.
+The data label template can be set using the `template` property.

 {% if page.publishingplatform == "typescript" %}